General Questions

 What is class like at The Immersion?

 Class meets ~19 hours a week, Tuesday through Thursday, at Wilderness Awareness School’s campus and other nearby locations.
 One day each week (mostly Wednesdays) will meet from 8am – 3pm, and the other two days will meet from 9am – 3pm.
-Each day consists of both lecture and extensive hands-on, outdoor experiential activities such as animal tracking exercises, wild edible gathering and preparation, bird language exercises, awareness games, and survival skill projects, to name a few.
+Each day consists of both lecture and extensive hands-on, outdoor experiential activities such as animal tracking exercises, wild edible gathering and preparation, Bird Language exercises, awareness games, and survival skill projects, to name a few.

 The class also takes day trips and several extended field trips during the course of the year.
-Each Autumn we go on a tracking expedition to the beautiful Oregon Dunes National Recreation Area; and during the spring the course goes out on a 3-week, end-of-year rite of passage including a one-week wilderness survival expedition.
+Each October we go on a tracking expedition to the beautiful Oregon Dunes National Recreation Area; and during the spring the course goes out on a 3-week, end-of-year rite of passage including a one-week wilderness survival expedition.
 Outside of class, students work on their Natural History curriculum component of the program that involves experiential field time and academic research.

 How will my personal learning goals be met?

 While the curriculum of The Immersion is broad and very rich, we recognize that each student comes here with their own unique goals and desires for what they receive from participating in the program.
 There are two main ways we work to support you in achieving these personal goals.
 First, each student is matched with one of the core instructors to provide personal support and guidance, most often in the form of reviews of your weekly inventories, research and reflections.
 Instructors also offer students evaluative feedback at the end of each quarter.
-Secondly, all of the students matched with a particular instructor form a Mentoring Group, with 9 to 12 students.
-These Mentoring Groups get together periodically outside of class, to support each other in achieving personal goals, overcoming stumbling blocks, and planning extracurricular adventures and experiences.
-The Mentoring Groups are guided by a core instructor and an apprentice, but are also very much student-driven, as taking responsibility for your own experience is an important component to The Immersion’s fundamental approach to learning.
+Secondly, all of the students matched with a particular instructor form a mentoring group, with 9 to 12 students.
+These mentoring groups get together periodically outside of class, to support each other in achieving personal goals, overcoming stumbling blocks, and planning extracurricular adventures and experiences.
+The mentoring groups are guided by a core instructor and an apprentice, but are also very much student-driven, as taking responsibility for your own experience is an important component to The Immersion’s fundamental approach to learning.

 How does The Immersion compare with something like NOLS or Outward Bound?